inca-viewer/inca/README.md

 - on highlighted text - search media files for match

 Long right click
-- on media - adds to favorites & slides
+- on media - adds timestamp to favorites & slides playlist

 Slide gestures
 - in media - magnify, width